chandanaubba/TEXT-SUMMARIZATION-TOOL/README.md

 ## Overview
 Text generation models use natural language processing (NLP) techniques to generate human-like text based on a given prompt or topic.
 GPT (Generative Pre-trained Transformer) and LSTM (Long Short-Term Memory) are two popular architectures used for text generation.

-## Key Components
-- *Training Data*: A large dataset of text is required to train the model.
-- *Model Architecture*: The model architecture determines how the text is generated.
-GPT uses a transformer-based architecture, while LSTM uses a recurrent neural network (RNN) architecture.
-- *Tokenizer*: A tokenizer is used to convert text into numerical tokens that the model can understand.
-- *Loss Function*: A loss function is used to measure the difference between the generated text and the target text.

 ## Step-by-Step Guide
 1. *Prepare Training Data*: Collect and preprocess a large dataset of text relevant to the specific topic.
 2. *Choose Model Architecture*: Choose between GPT or LSTM architecture based on the specific requirements of the project.
 3. *Train Model*: Train the model on the prepared dataset using a suitable loss function and optimization algorithm.
 4. *Evaluate Model*: Evaluate the performance of the model using metrics such as perplexity, BLEU score, or ROUGE score.
 5. *Fine-tune Model*: Fine-tune the model by adjusting hyperparameters or using techniques such as transfer learning.

-##  Libraries and Models
-- *Transformers*: The Transformers library provides pre-trained GPT models and a simple interface for fine-tuning them.
-- *PyTorch*: PyTorch is a popular deep learning framework that provides tools for building and training text generation models.
-- *Keras*: Keras is another popular deep learning framework that provides tools for building and training text generation models.

 ## Applications
 - *Content Generation*: Text generation models can be used to generate content for articles, social media posts, or product descriptions.